ernsheong/joncloudgeek.com/content/blog/what-cloud-native-is-and-isnt/index.md

 **Kubernetes** is the poster child of cloud native infrastructure which checks all the boxes above while being open-source and vendor neutral.
 However, we would be very wrong to conclude that Kubernetes is the only way to having a cloud native infrastructure.
 In fact, I would even dare to say that trying to manage your own Kubernetes is not in line with the principles of cloud native, because in many ways you are managing it *yourself*.

-{{< figure src="./kubernetes.svg" alt="Kubernetes logo" caption="Kubernetes" width="180">}}
+{{< figure src="./kubernetes.png" alt="Kubernetes logo" caption="Kubernetes" width="180">}}

 ### What Cloud Native Applications _Are_

 A cloud native application is designed to run on a cloud native infrastructure platform with the following four key traits:

-1. **Cloud native applications are resilient**. *Resiliency* is achieved when failures are treated as the norm rather than something to be avoided.
+* **Cloud native applications are resilient**. *Resiliency* is achieved when failures are treated as the norm rather than something to be avoided.
 The application takes advantage of the dynamic nature of the platform and should be able to recover from failure.
-1. **Cloud native applications are agile**. *Agility* allows the application to be deployed quickly with short iterations.
+* **Cloud native applications are agile**. *Agility* allows the application to be deployed quickly with short iterations.
 Often this requires applications to be written as microservices rather than monoliths, but having microservices is not a requirement for cloud native applications.
-1. **Cloud native applications are operable**. *Operability* concerns itself with the qualities of a system that make it work well over its lifetime, not just at deployment phase.
+* **Cloud native applications are operable**. *Operability* concerns itself with the qualities of a system that make it work well over its lifetime, not just at deployment phase.
 An operable application is not only reliable from the end-user point of view, but also from the vantage of the operations team.
 Examples of operable software is one which operates without needing application restarts or server reboots, or hacks and workarounds that are required to keep the software running.
 Often this means that the application itself should expose a health check in order for the infrastructure it is running on to query the state of the application.
-1. **Cloud native applications are observable**. *Observability* provides answers to questions about application state.
+* **Cloud native applications are observable**. *Observability* provides answers to questions about application state.
 Operators and engineers should not need to make conjectures about what is going on in the application.
 Application logging and metrics are key to making this happen.

 The above list suggests that cloud native applications impact the infrastructure that would be necessary to run such applications.
-Many responsibilities that have been traditionally handled by infrastucture have moved into the  application realm.
+Many responsibilities that have been traditionally handled by infrastructure have moved into the  application realm.

 ## Summary